 Now that rigorous routine can be a little more relaxed.
 (And you no longer have to worry about moving to a place where you can forget about leg care and always wear pants.)

-- 10 What to Look For Before Buying an Electric Shaver
+- 9 What to Look For Before Buying a woman’s electric shaver

 Braun’s Silk-épil Lady Shaver is a long-lasting, easy-to-use electric razor that offers all kinds of convenience, but is one that’s lacking when it comes to a close shave.

 It offers a trio of useful attachments, including an exfoliator — to further soften your skin — a bikini trimmer and an OptiShave attachment for a “close, comfortable shave.”
 It can be used inside the shower, or while you’re taking a bath, or you can use it on dry tile and trim right outside of the tub.

 Its rounded head and trimmer tips are ideal when dealing with the curves and contours of armpits, knees and everything in between.

 The only drawback is that you might have to go over these areas again and again, because, as previously mentioned, even though it offers a gentle, exfoliating shave, it doesn’t cut nearly as close as most people would hope for.
 (Which, to be fair, is a common complaint made about most electric razors.
 Just keep on reading.
 You’ll see what I mean.)

 Also, even though it appears like the kind that might recharge if plugged into the wall, unfortunately that option isn’t available on this model.
 (It requires 2 AA batteries.)
 The upside of that is that you don’t ever have to replace a hard-to-find battery.
 That and rechargeable AAs are pretty easy to come by — and rather cheap by today’s standards.